Chapter 17: Mushalas Daughter

 On one occasion Precious over-heard a conversation between conservation minded locals to this effect.
 That when the whole country was closed to the hunting of big male lions, it was not always the case for some of Mohammed’s more prestigious customers.
 Whether this was fact, or a mix of jealousy induced conjecture, was uncertain.

 However, she thought, had lucky breaks given Mohammed his wealth?
 Or was it hard work, or had he cheated, not followed the rules.
-Was it a combination of all three.
+Was it a combination of these?

 Swathed in the darkness and the sound of her steps, she considered her unique aloneness.